holgerbrandl/kalasim/docs/userguide/docs/examples/emergency_room.md

 The distribution of stay durations is heavily skewed towards shorter stays, indicating that most patients are discharged quickly.
 This could be due to the efficient triage and treatment processes in place.

-Finally, we inspect raw events from the model (using the [kotlin-dataframe](https://kotlin.github.io/dataframe/quickstart.html) interation)
+Finally, as a DES model is driven by events, we inspect [raw events](https://www.kalasim.org/events/) from the model (using the [kotlin-dataframe](https://kotlin.github.io/dataframe/quickstart.html) interation)

 ```kotlin